 - Some who came to treasury through FP&A cited a failure in their eyes of FP&A to delve into the KPIs—and an overfocus on P&L that incentivizes them not to—leading them to take ownership of cash forecasting on the treasury side.

 - When FP&A at one treasurer’s company owned the long-term forecast, “it was just a metric model.”
 Treasury has since taken over both forecasts at the company, which the member said is an improvement because treasury “actually understands the math.”

 - Using direct and indirect forecasting allows for cross-validation, reconciliation and stress testing across the forecasting models for both, which leads to better cash insight and accuracy.
 Nearly 80% of members said they intend to own both the direct and indirect forecasts in an in-meeting poll.
-While FP&A produces its own, typically direct and longer-term forecast, it’s important that treasury continues to use both approaches.
+While FP&A produces its own, typically indirect and longer-term forecast, it’s important that treasury continues to use both approaches.

 - “It’s important for us to keep both,” one member said.
 “At the end of the quarter, we run both models, using the indirect forecast from the income statement and direct forecast from the cash flow.
 This is great because we can reconcile the models.”

 - The cash-forecasting approach is highly driven by whether the company is cash-rich or highly leveraged.
 “With cash forecasts, given the focus on managing working capital as efficiently as possible, a lot depends on how low investment grade you are.
 You probably see a greater emphasis on accuracy and short-term direct results on below-investment grade companies,” one treasury director said.

 - Non-investment-grade companies, which have limited access to external liquidity, must be significantly more disciplined in their cash forecasting process to ensure they are cash positive so they can pay their bills and make good on interest payments, as well as comply with bank covenants and liquidity ratios demanded by rating agencies.